| | |

 Weeding the Vinyl

-Its much easier to leave the stencil attached to the mat and pull the excess portion away.
-Just remember its a stencil so your weeding away the trees, and leaving the outline pieces.
+It’s much easier to leave the stencil attached to the mat and pull the excess portion away.
+Just remember it’s a stencil so you’re weeding away the trees, and leaving the outline pieces.

 Weeding a Christmas sign stencil by pulling the mat with the stencil attached.

-Repeat for the second portion, Here is the two portions cut and weeded side by side.
+Repeat for the second portion, Here are the two portions cut and weeded side by side.
 Keep the arrowed attached parts together.

 Transfering a wood stencil to a DIY wooden sign backdrop